josewhitetower/css-flexbox-playlist/README.md

 1. `flex-flow` by default is `row`.
 2. `justify-content` only works in the main axis.
 3. `align-items` only works in the cross axis.
+4. `box-sizing:border-box` is used to tell the browser what the sizing properties (width and height) should include. `content-box` by default.
 ### Day 18: September 16, 2017

 **Today's Progress**: